-Dr. Laura H. Heitman is a tenured associate professor of Receptor Pharmacology at the Division of Drug Discovery and Safety at the Leiden Academic Centre for Drug Research (LACDR, Leiden University), after being appointed as ‘tenure track’ assistant professor in January 2009.
+Prof.dr.
+Laura H. Heitman is Professor of Molecular Pharmacology at the Division of Drug Discovery and Safety at the Leiden Academic Centre for Drug Research (LACDR, Leiden University).
 Moreover, since January 2019 her research group is also part of the Oncode Institute.
 Her research interests are mainly focused on understanding and improving drug-receptor interactions, to ultimately make medicines work better.
 Specifically, she focuses on novel concepts for drug action, such as target binding kinetics and allosteric modulation and studies these on membrane proteins, mostly G protein-coupled receptors (GPCRs).
 Her research can basically be split in two lines: 1) Intervening with receptor function by small molecules, and 2) Understanding (variant) receptor pharmacology.